It took me a long time to realize that people who don’t have social anxiety don’t do these strange things.

 8.2 Accept the sucky picture

-That’s too many steps, too much involvement, and too much human contact.
+That’s too many steps, too much involvement, and too much human interaction.
 I’d rather stay at a distance while someone else handles all of that.
 I’ll happily just do #9.
 Thank you!

 “Bob, I think you misspelled your name” is something I probably should blurt out.
-But I won’t, because I don’t like to put people on the spot.
+But most of the time, I won’t, because I don’t like to put other people on the spot.
 Because that means I’m putting myself on the spot.
 So, sorry Bob, you’re going to have to lead the meeting with your name spelled “Boob” on the board.
 Not sure what you were thinking there, but it sure as hell ain’t my problem.
-Just like it’s not my problem the date is wrong on the report, or that you spelled my name wrong, or that I shouldn’t be in this meeting in the first place because you added the wrong Roxana to the meeting.
-I’ll just sit here…
+Just like it’s not my problem that the date is wrong on the report, or that you spelled my name wrong, or that I shouldn’t be in this meeting in the first place because you added the wrong Roxana to the meeting.
+I’ll just sit here silently…

 7. Not asking a question when I need help

 Hi, my name is Roxana, and it’s been 5 years since I’ve asked a question.
-Okay, let not’s exaggerate, it’s more like 3 years.
-Asking a question is scary for a socially anxious introvert.
-I mean, chances are pretty high that it won’t come out right, which means I’ll sound stupid, so people will roll their eyes, and then life is over.
+Asking a question in front of a group of people is scary for a socially anxious introvert.
+I mean, chances are pretty high that my question won’t come out right, which means I’ll sound stupid, so people will roll their eyes, and then life is over.
 It usually goes like that.
-So, it’s much better to sit quietly and pray that someone else has the same question and that they don’t have social anxiety.
-Not sure what the chances usually are of that, but I’m doing just fine blazing through life waiting for someone else to ask my questions.
+It’s much better to sit quietly and pray that another person has the same question and that they don’t have social anxiety.
+Not sure what the chances are of that, but I’m doing just fine blazing through life waiting for someone else to ask my questions.
 I simply can’t afford anyone thinking that I don’t know something, let alone something that everyone else seems to know…

-8. Accepting an invite and hoping the event gets canceled
+8. Accepting an invitation to a social event and hoping it gets canceled

 I’ll be honest with you.
 As strange as it may sound for an introvert, I hate not being invited to events, because it means I’m intentionally being left out.
 Yuck.
-But what I also hate is being asked to come because then I have to muster all the brain strength I have to prepare myself for social activities.
-The BEST outcome is for me to accept an invitation and then have you cancel it.
+But what I also hate is being invited because then I have to muster the brain strength to prepare myself for a social activity.
+The BEST outcome is for me to accept the invitation and then it gets canceled.
 Maybe you can only invite me when you know you’re going to shut the whole thing down?
-That way, I get to say yes to your event and not come.
-(I’m only half joking here!)
+(I’m only half joking here.)

-9. Pushing the close button in an elevator super fast
+9. Pushing the button to close the elevator door super fast

 Tell me you can relate to this.
-You walk through the sliding doors of your building, walk up to the elevators and press the button to go up.
-There’s no one else around you.
-You look back at the sliding doors, the entrance, and notice someone you know is about to come in at the same time the elevator dings.
-You run into the elevator, start pressing the close button in a panicky maniacal way and manage to barely make it as they walk up.
-Phew, they were too late.
-Holy shit, did they see me??
+Tell me I’m not a horrible person.
+You walk through the sliding doors of your apartment or office building, walk up to the elevator, and then press the button to go up.
+There’s no one around you.
+You look back at the sliding doors and notice your neighbor or coworker walking in.
+At the same time, the elevator dings.
+You rush into the elevator, press the close button in a panicked and maniacal way (while at the same trying, trying to hide your panic), and the doors close just as they walk up.
+Whew!
+What a relief!

-10. Going in the opposite direction I need to go in
+10. Going in the wrong direction in order to not inconvenience other people

 I do this thing where I become overly polite at my own expense.
-For example, if I’m driving and I need to take a left across the median but there are five cars behind me waiting and there’s a nonstop flow of cars coming my way, I’ll take a right instead and drive for 10 miles if I have to — all in order to not be an “inconvenience” to the car behind me.
+For example, if I’m driving and I need to make a left turn across the median but there are five cars behind me, I’ll take a right instead and drive for 10 miles if I have to — all in order not to be an “inconvenience” to the cars behind me.
 I hate making people wait for me, so I’ll go in the opposite direction if I have to.
 Please don’t get out of your car and yell at me for not taking the initiative to go the moment I should have gone but was too scared to!

-I’m sure there are plenty of other things I’ve done that scream social anxiety, but these are the most prevalent and the ones I still catch myself doing.
-Social anxiety is no joke, I know because I’ve lived with it many years, but for me, the easiest way to conquer it is to simply laugh at the things it makes me do.
+I’m sure there are plenty of other things I’ve done that scream social anxiety, but these are the most prevalent ones, and the ones I still catch myself doing from time to time.
+Social anxiety is no joke, and I know because I’ve lived with it many years.
+For me, the easiest way to conquer it is to simply laugh at the things it makes me do.